kyrahabattoir/-tg-station-GPL/README.md

 ##LICENSE

+This is a fork of the -tg-station project, the original code is under a GNU GPLv3 license.

-All code is under a GNU GPL v3 license (http://www.gnu.org/licenses/gpl.html), including tools unless their readme specifies otherwise.
+All code after commit 4e134df3fdcc028c855d81a5ac45afa43fb3a773 is under a GNU GPLv3-only license (http://www.gnu.org/licenses/gpl.html), including tools unless their readme specifies otherwise.
 All content including icons and sound is under a Creative Commons 3.0 BY-SA license (http://creativecommons.org/licenses/by-sa/3.0/).